Case Study

 2022 Year encrypted

-San Diego's location on the U.S.-Mexico border creates coordination complexities that most American cities never face.
-When SDPD encrypted their communications, they added another layer of difficulty to an already complicated multi-agency environment.
+San Diego's border location means routine law enforcement involves agencies that most American cities never deal with.
+Encryption added another barrier to an already complex multi-agency environment.

 Agencies Operating in San Diego Border Region